-To provide a means for evaluating seasonal sound spectral variability, daily-averaged spectra were processed into monthly averages (Figure 36) and plotted so that months could be compared.
+To provide a means for evaluating seasonal sound spectral variability, daily-averaged spectra were processed into monthly averages (Figure 35) and plotted so that months could be compared.
 Incomplete days were removed from the analysis, but incomplete months were not.
-Incomplete months are designated by an asterisk () in the color legend of Figure 36 and are detailed in Table 1.
-Long-term spectrograms were generated using daily-averaged spectra.
+Partial months are designated by an asterisk () in the color legend of Figure 35 and are detailed in Table 2.
+Incomplete months included in the ambient soundscape analysis during this recording period.
+Long-term spectrograms were generated using daily-averaged spectra (Figure 36).